William F. Harrah: Legacy

-Harrah also used the sport of Unlimited hydroplane racing to promote his businesses.
+Harrah also used the sport of unlimited hydroplane racing to promote his businesses.
 In 1962, he purchased Maverick, a champion boat, and renamed it Harrah's Tahoe Miss.
-In 1966, Bill's third Tahoe Miss won five races, including the APBA Gold Cup, and was the national champion, driven by the late pilot Mira Slovak.
+In 1966, his third Tahoe Miss won five races, including the APBA Gold Cup, and was the national champion, driven by the late pilot Mira Slovak.
 In 1968, the boat's name was changed to Harrah's Club to further promote his casino holdings.